ahungry/bg3-linux-ae/README.md

 see discussion here: https://github.com/Norbyte/bg3se/issues/539) that were patchable.

+# WIP / Not Working

+It looks like on a new game, all mods will be disabled while creating the character.
+I have to find the spot to patch...

 # Installation

 Clone repo, run "make", add the generated ".so" file into your